 CCL offers leadership training for art museum curators from all art historical specialties.
-Established in 2007, CCL’s core fellowship provides experienced curators with instruction from Columbia Business School faculty and exposure to real- world challenges faced by cultural institutions today.
+Established in 2007, CCL’s core Fellowship program provides experienced curators with instruction from Columbia Business School faculty and exposure to real- world challenges faced by cultural institutions today.

 Mentoring is a key element of the program and extends the learning outside of the classroom.
-Every year, directors and trustees from major museums across the world host fellows for a weeklong residency.
-In addition to providing fellows with mentors of their own, CCL charges its fellows to mentor young people from communities that are underrepresented within the current ranks of the curatorial profession.
+Every year, directors and trustees from major museums across the world host Fellows for a weeklong residency (Click here for a complete list of placements).
+In addition to providing Fellows with mentors of their own, CCL charges its Fellows to mentor young people from communities that are underrepresented within the current ranks of the curatorial profession.
 Click here for more information on the Diversity Mentoring Initiative.

 CCL accepts applications from full-time curators working in art museums in North America and abroad; ten to twelve applicants are accepted each year.
 CCL looks for inspired individuals with an established record of:

-Curatorial achievement: Successful candidates are distinguished within their fields of expertise but are interested in developing new skill sets that would enable them to become valuable partners in institutional decision making.
+Curatorial achievement: Successful candidates are distinguished within their fields of expertise but are interested in developing new skills that would enable them to become valuable partners in institutional decision making.

-Leadership experience: CCL accepts applicants who look beyond their curatorial responsibilities.
-Having managed teams, mentored emerging professionals, and partnered with colleagues both within their museums and across the profession, candidates seek to better understand and contribute to the larger goals of their organizations and the field at large.
+Leadership experience: CCL is interested in applicants who look beyond their curatorial responsibilities.
+Many candidates have managed teams, mentored emerging professionals, and partnered with colleagues both within their museums and across the profession.
+Successful candidates seek to contribute to the larger goals of their organizations and engage in questions facing the field at large.

 Creative and entrepreneurial thinking: CCL curators are innovative problem solvers and forward-looking agents of change.
-In the program, they learn skills to help them implement creative approaches to institutional change, problem solving, strategic thinking and building solid relationships throughout the museum.
+In the program, they learn not only subject-specific skills like managerial accounting, but also habits of strategic thinking that will help them solve problems, foster institutional change and build relationships throughout the museum and beyond.

 The program extends from January to May or June and includes the following segments: